German Rummy: Ending

 The player who is first to get rid of all cards by melding and/or laying off and, if need be, placing a last card face down (verdeckt) on the discard pile, while announcing "Rommé" - to signify the end of the game - wins the game.
 All the remaining players receive as many minus points as they have card points in their respective hands.

 Differences from Basic Rummy

-The main differences between German Rummy and Basic Rummy (according to Parlett) are:
+The main differences compared with Basic Rummy (according to Parlett) are that German Rummy: